Skip to main content

 FeatureMessage Content TypeParent ClassDescription

-Text Message[TextMessage]MessageContentThe content of a text message.
+Text Message[TextMessage]MessageContentContent of text messages.

-GIF Message[GIFMessage]MediaMessageContentThe content of a GIF message.
+GIF Message[GIFMessage]MediaMessageContentContent of GIF messages.

-File Message[FileMessage]MediaMessageContentThe content of a file message.
+File Message[FileMessage]MediaMessageContentContent of file messages.

-Voice Message[HQVoiceMessage]MediaMessageContentThe content of a high-quality voice message.
+Voice Message[HQVoiceMessage]MediaMessageContentContent of high-quality voice messages.

 The above are some of the built-in message content types in the IMLib SDK.
 You can also create custom message content types and send them using the sendMessage or sendMediaMessage methods.
 For details, see Custom Message Types.